 Astronomy Day was born in California in 1973.
 Doug Berger, then president of the Astronomical Association of Northern California, decided that rather than try to entice people to travel long distances to visit observatory open houses, they would set up telescopes closer to where the people were – busy locations – urban locations like street corners, shopping malls, parks, etc. His strategy paid off.
 Astronomy Day went over with a bang, not only did the public find out about the astronomy club, they found out about future observatory open houses.
 Since the public got a chance to look through a portable telescope, they were hooked.
 They then wanted to see what went on at the bigger telescopes, so they turned out in droves at the next observatory open house.
 Astronomy Day Star Party #1

-Astronomy Day occurs sometime between mid April and mid May on a Saturday near or before the 1st quarter Moon.
+There are two Astronomy Days each year.
+Spring Astronomy Day occurs sometime between mid April and mid May on a Saturday near or before the 1st Quarter Moon.
 Astronomy Week starts the Monday preceding Astronomy Day and ends the following Sunday.
 Astronomy Week was created to give sponsoring organizations a longer period of time to host special events.
 Some local Astronomy Week celebrations have actually been longer than just one week.

 Astronomy Day events take place at hundreds of sites across the United States.
 Internationally England, Canada, New Zealand, Finland, Sweden, the Philippines, Argentina, Malaysia, New Guinea plus many other countries have hosted Astronomy Day activities.
 Each location plans and executes events that work best for their local area.